Anime-influenced animation: Television

 ND Stevenson and the crew of She-Ra and the Princesses of Power were strongly influenced by anime, especially those with magical girls.

-DC Superhero Girls was already heavily stylized and inspired by anime despite the web series and franchise consisting of direct-to-video and television films all primarily having a Western art style and animation format.
-However, the 2019 reboot is even further inspired by anime through the art style and fluid animation alone, which was because of the creator Lauren Faust using the similar art style she used for another one of her anime-inspired, and most famous, works, that of My Little Pony: Friendship is Magic.
+DC Super Hero Girls was already heavily inspired by anime despite the web series and franchise consisting of direct-to-video and television films all primarily having an American art style and animation format.
+However, the 2019 reboot is even further inspired by anime through the art style and fluid animation alone, which was because of the creator Lauren Faust using a similar art style to her previous work, My Little Pony: Friendship is Magic.